 I am a prospective student.
 When do I start the financial aid application process?

-The Free Application for Student Aid (FAFSA) is available January 1, 2014.
-You should complete the FAFSA, using tax information from 2012 tax returns until 2013 have been completed.
+The Free Application for Federal Student Aid (FAFSA) and Need Access forms are available at the beginning of January.
+You should complete both as soon as possible, using tax information from the previous year's tax returns until the current year's have been completed.

 What is the deadline to apply for financial aid?